-I never considered Chiang Mai to be much of a “foodie” destination in the past, and my intrigue was more for the further-flung borders, where influences of neighboring Myanmar, Laos and Yunnan share their own interpretations of local Lanna and northern cuisine.
+I never considered Chiang Mai to be much of a “foodie” destination in the past, and my intrigue was more for the further-flung borders, where influences of neighbouring Myanmar, Laos and Yunnan share their own interpretations of local Lanna and northern cuisine.
 But on a more recent visit we found ourselves in Chiang Mai’s ‘Nimman area’, known for its graffitied wall art, mountain backdrop, and the feeling of ‘Ta Ton Yon!’ which means ‘Chilled!’ in the north.
-And it surprised me with its diverse and vibrant food scene.
+And it surprised me with its diverse and vibrant food along with the usual Thai street food scene.

 Welcome to Nimmanhemin Road

 Chiang Mai is a huge destination for both tourists and expats, and the laid-back sois of Nimmanhemin Road, often known as ‘Chiang Mai’s coffee street’, has become the setting of a centralised café culture.
 But this appears to be more of the beginning of a developing food scene, and while the area does at first seem somewhat “local”, it in reality is a hugely popular destination for a mixed and youthful Asian crowd.
 And with them comes a myriad of food as the area is seemingly shaping to satisfy this Asian interest, and their demand for the staples of back home.